Layout: Fictitious (designed by me) – © 2022 AllAlongTheRacetrack

 The main straight corresponds to the 1.15km repaved drag strip and will project cars at 340+ km/h to the first corner.

-Sector 2 is the old extension, with mainly long-radius and fast corners up to Turn 10 that connects it to the newly designed one, with more technical and slightly slower curves.
+Sector 2 is the old extension, characterized by the downhill straight after Turn 5 and the uphill fast T6 and T7, and mainly long-radius and fast corners up to T10 that connects it to the newly designed one, with more technical and slightly slower curves.

 Where is it located?